Environmentally-Responsible Termite Control

 Back in the old days, exterminators treated homes for termites using a chemical called Chlordane that established a highly-persistent "chemical barrier" around and under the house to protect it from termites.
 But Chlordane had serious environmental and health questions and is no longer legal; and none of the newer "barrier" products ever worked quite as well as Chlordane did.

-That's why at Dayton Exterminating, we don't use "barrier treatments."
+That's why at Pro Zone Pest Control, we don't use "barrier treatments."
 We use a better method which kills the entire termite colony, no matter where it's located.

 Termite Control using the Advance Termite Baiting System